Optimize the Largest Contentful Paint Image

 While AVIF offers the best compression (smallest file size), its complex algorithms can require more CPU power to decode into a renderable image compared to WebP.
 This is a CPU-bound task that happens on the browser's Rasterizer threads and directly increases the Element Render Delay.
 A smaller AVIF might download faster, but its longer decode time could negate that benefit, especially on mobile devices.
 You can diagnose this in the Chrome DevTools Performance panel by looking for long-running "Decode Image" tasks associated with your LCP element.
 If you see this, it's a clear signal that decoding speed is your bottleneck, not just download time.

-Expert Insight: The Case of JPEG-XL A true expert guide must address JPEG XL.
+Expert Insight: The Case of JPEG-XL.
+A true expert guide must address JPEG XL.
 It is a technically remarkable format, especially for its ability to losslessly re-compress existing JPEGs (a huge win for legacy sites) and its support for progressive decoding, which AVIF lacks.
 However, its decisive drawback is the lack of broad browser support after being dropped by Chrome.
 This makes it not yet viable for general web use, but positions it as one to watch for the future.

-element allows browsers to skip unsupported image formats, selecting the first one they can handle.
-Here’s how to do it:
+Using the <picture> element: The <picture> element allows browsers to skip unsupported image formats, selecting the first one they can handle.
+Here's how to do it:

 <picture>